 Differentiated teaching and learning

-Speech, language and communication skills support
+Speech, language and communication skills support and intervention

 Healthy lunch club